webis-de/ratio24-multilingual-cam/data/guidelines/guidelines.md

-# Copied from Touché Task 2: Argument Retrieval for Comparative Questions ([link](https://github.com/alebondarenko/ratio24-new-cam/blob/main/touche-instructions/2021-task-2-instruction.md))
+# Following Touché Task 2: Argument Retrieval for Comparative Questions ([link](https://github.com/alebondarenko/ratio24-new-cam/blob/main/touche-instructions/2021-task-2-instruction.md))

 The goal is to support users facing some choice problem from "everyday life".
 Given a comparative question, the task is to retrieve and rank documents from the Common Crawl using CAM that help to answer the comparative question.